A young couple sits on the floor next to cardboard boxes, possibly discussing or planning their move into a new home.

 It’s worth noting that earning more doesn’t always mean contributing more to retirement savings.
 In Montana, Ohio and North Carolina, DIWKs earn less than DINKs, on average, but are contributing a larger percentage of their income toward retirement.

-Infographic comparing earnings and savings between households with and without kids.
+Infographic comparing earnings and savings.

 This might indicate that families with children, particularly those in Montana, Ohio and North Carolina, are focused on building future financial stability and generational wealth.
 However, that’s speculation based on the data.